1949 Peruvian Primera División

 The 1949 Campeonato de Selección y Competencia was the 33rd season of the Peruvian Primera División.
 Eight teams participated in the second-to-last amateur-status championship, which was played as a triple round-robin tournament.
 The champions were Universitario.

 No team was relegated; therefore the top-flight grew to 10 teams for 1950.

+Competition format

+All teams faced each other in a triple round-robin format.
+The team that accumulated the highest number of points at the end of the season was automatically crowned champion.

+Two points were awarded for a win, one point for a draw, and no points for a loss.